-From the architect.
+Text description provided by the architects.
 Returning to the site of my first crime, (Gymnase Louis Blériot, Nominated first work 2004), whilst never having understood why nominee and not winner, is like going on a date with your first unrequited love, or at least her sister who was prettier anyway.

 Urban land is without desire, void of generosity, in a situation where the institution and housing property developments confront each other.
 From this tête-à-tête emerges the idea of one power resisting another.